 6 Techniques to verify that your cap sealer is operating

-Whether you have a basic or advanced packaging line, the techniques below may be used individually or in combination with each other to satisfy your quailty control requirements.
+Whether you have a basic or advanced packaging line, the techniques below may be used individually or in combination with each other to satisfy your quality control requirements.

 Basic Packaging Lines

-If your operator is standing next to your induction sealer, he or she can clearly tell if it's running by looking at the control panel.
+If your operator is near your induction sealer, he or she can clearly tell if it’s running by looking at the control panel.
 This requires no investment other than training your operators and putting faith in their execution of your instructions.

 Typical Packaging Lines

-You can add an Enercon Stack Light which will illuminate green when on and red when off.
-This enables the operator to check the status of the induction sealer from afar.
+For viewing from farther away, you can add an Enercon Stack Light which will illuminate green when on and red when off.
 An added audio alarm in the stack light can provide a secondary alert.
 This is a common solution that requires minimal investment, operator training and faith in operators being attentive.

 Stack Light & Remote Start/Stop